Camp Counselor - Before and After Camp

 - Keep program equipment clean and organized.

-- Report areas of concern to Youth and Teen Director.
+- Report areas of concern to Association Camp Director.

 - Minimum of a High School diploma or equivalent and one season of experience working with youth in a camp setting.
 YMCA experience preferred.